WHO sees small-scale use of experimental Ebola vaccines in January

 Regulators at the European Medicines Agency (EMA) said on Friday they would begin reviewing data on experimental Ebola medicines to support any decisions made on whether to use them for treating patients.

+And the global vaccines alliance GAVI - the world's biggest funder of immunisations for people in poor countries - said in a statement that it was exploring how it could help speed up the availability of any Ebola vaccines that prove effective.

-Canada has given 800 vials of the NewLink candidate vaccine to WHO, expected to yield at least 1,500 doses, Kieny said.
-The U.S.-based firm is "working very hard to produce a few more thousand doses in the coming months", she added.
+Canada has given 800 vials of the NewLink candidate vaccine to WHO, expected to yield at least 1,500 doses, Kieny said, and the U.S.-based firm is "working very hard to produce a few more thousand doses in the coming months," she said.

 GSK has said it hopes to have 10,000 doses of its experimental vaccine by the end of this year.

-Kieny said an experimental Ebola vaccine being developed by Johnson & Johnson but not yet ready for trials in humans was also under consideration.
+Kieny said an experimental Ebola vaccine being developed by Johnson & Johnson but not yet ready for trials in humans is also under consideration.

 ZMAPP DOSES BY YEAR-END